C4BRALL/NanoLink/README.md

-DB_PASSWORD=secret                                  #your database password DB_NAME=nano_link                                   #your database name DB_LOGGING=true                                     #set to logging DB transactions DB_TYPEORM_SYNC=true                                #Set to synchronizing indicates whether the database schema should be automatically created on every application launch.
+DB_PASSWORD=secret                                  #your database password DB_NAME=nano_link                                   #your database name DB_LOGGING=true                                     #set to logging DB transactions DB_USE_SSL=false                                    #Set to config SSL/TLS for database conection DB_TYPEORM_SYNC=true                                #Set to synchronizing indicates whether the database schema should be automatically created on every application launch.
 NODE_ENV=development                                #Environment (development/production)
-LOGTAIL_ENDPOINT='https://betterstackdata.com'      #Endpoint provided by the Logtail instance for connection LOGTAIL_TOKEN='token'                               #Token for authentication with the Logtail instance
+LOGTAIL_ENDPOINT='https://in.logtail.com'           #Endpoint provided by the Logtail instance for connection LOGTAIL_TOKEN='token'                               #Token for authentication with the Logtail instance
 ```